Investigations into Proof Structures: Introduction

 \item A new short proof of \Lukasiewicz's problem, found by \SGCD with one of the new techniques.
 It is substantially shorter than the human-made proofs and drastically shorter than known proofs by first-order provers.
 Although the proofs by \ProverN \cite{prover9} can be substantially shortened with our new proof rewritings, they still remain drastically larger.

 \item Foundation for follow-up work, including a novel approach to proof search over compressed combinatory structures \cite{cw:ccs} and studying the generation, selection and application of lemmas \cite{mrcwzzwb:lemmas:2023}, also with machine learning.
-Lemmas utilizing the new techniques already led there to remarkable success in improving competitive first-order provers and solving a challenge problem.\footnote{The table \url{http://cs.christophwernhard.com/cdtools/exp-lemmas/lemmas.html} indicates the state of the art in ATP with respect to the CD problems in the TPTP -- taking into account results that already emerged from this foundational work.}
+As described in the latter reference, lemmas utilizing the new techniques already led to remarkable success in improving competitive first-order provers and solving a challenge problem.\footnote{The table \url{http://cs.christophwernhard.com/cdtools/exp-lemmas/lemmas.html} indicates the state of the art in ATP with respect to the CD problems in the TPTP -- taking into account results that already emerged from this foundational work.}

 \end{enumerate}